codeztech-atique/Angular7-Weather-Forcast-Testing-with-Jasmin-and-PhantomJS/README.md

 - Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
 ### Further help with Angular CLI
 > This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
-### Full-Stack Setup with Docker Compose and Deploying to AWS
-See my example project here https://github.com/excellalabs/minimal-mean